-6-8 At the Middle School level, portions of the Personal Financial Literacy standards are integrated into all core content areas, including Family and Consumer Science.
-In addition, a two-week unit

-Evidence: A day at the JA Finance Park/simulation and/or JA's Inspire event and teacher made assessments are used to obtain mastery.

-9-12 At the High School level, Personal Financial Literacy standards are integrated into all high school social studies courses.
+LOCAL EDUCATION AGENCY IMPLEMENTATION 9-12 At the High School level, Personal Financial Literacy standards are integrated into all high school social studies courses.
 In Contemporary Issues, a required senior social studies class, students complete the Everfi curriculum online.
+This year seniors are also participating in the Stock Market Game.
 Evidence: EverFi's pre- and post-assessments are used to assess financial literacy knowledge and skills.

-Talbot County: Contact Rachel Strang 410-822-0330 or rstrang@talbotschools.org

-2-5 At the elementary level, students are exposed to all financial concepts outlined in the MSDE Financial Literacy document and the Talbot County Social Studies curriculum document.
+Talbot Co Contact: ounty Zulieka Jarmon-Horsey 410-822-0330 or zulieka.horsey@talbotschools.org 2-5 At the elementary level, students are exposed to all financial concepts outlined in the MSDE Financial Literacy document and the Talbot County Social Studies curriculum document.
 Through the use of classroom instructional activities and community-based opportunities, students are provided with the necessary tools for making good financial decisions.
 The partnership with Junior Achievement (JA) also allows students in grades 3 and 4 to participate in a variety of hands-on experiences.
 JA provides programs and volunteers to each of our schools, as students explore the world of finance and how it pertains to their family, their school, and their community.
 Through the use of trade books provided by the MCEE, students are able to see the connection between social studies, economics and literature.
 Additionally, the revised curriculum for Social Studies has many embedded economics and financial literacy components.

-Evidence: Formal and informal assessments are administered throughout the financial literacy units to determine mastery.
+Formal and informal assessments are administered throughout the financial literacy units to determine proficiency.
 6-8 At the middle school level, students continue their process of becoming financially literate.
 Through the use of the MSDE Financial Literacy document and county curriculum, students in grades 6-8 will engage in a variety of activities in the regular classroom.
 Teachers utilize materials and resources from MCEE and Financial Fitness.
 All social studies classes in grades 6-8 have the opportunity to play the Stock Market Game and to utilize lesson plans connected with that program.
 Junior Achievement provides programs and volunteers to each of our schools, as students explore the world of finance through the "Economics for Success" program in grade 8.
 In 7th grade classes, students participate in the JA program Finance Park, and in 8th grade, students participate in the JA program JA Inspire.
 Evidence: Formal and informal assessments are administered throughout the financial literacy units to determine mastery.
 9-12 At the high school level, Talbot County offers a course entitled "Career and College Readiness Seminar" which can be taken by juniors and seniors.
 The curriculum incorporates key concepts stated in the MSDE Financial Literacy documents.
 Students explore personal economic awareness, including financial planning, budgeting, and credit.
-Talbot County has partnered with Junior Achievement who provides training and materials for teachers to incorporate "Finance Park: Advanced" modules into this course.
-Students also have the opportunity to participate in the Stock Market Game simulation.
+Talbot County has partnered with Junior Achievement who provides training and materials for teachers to incorporate "Finance Park: